openmelody/mt-plugin-configassistant/README.md

 will automatically appear in their "Design" menu.
 They can click that menu item to be taken directly to a page on which they can edit all of their theme's settings.

-Additionally, several keys exist to help you create a "welcome" tab for your theme options.
-This area provides links that are useful for a user, including a link to your theme's documentation and home page as well as attribution to you, the designer.
-Additionally, you can include an email address to surface a PayPal donation button, and a thumbnail of your theme applied to the users site will be automatically generated.
-The following keys are available for your use, all pretty self-explanatory:

-* `author_name` - Your name.
-If unspecified, this falls back to the plugin's `author_name` value, if specified.
-* `author_link` - The URL to your web site.
-If unspecified, this falls back to the plugin's `author_link` value, if specified.
-* `theme_link` - The URL to your theme.
-If unspecified, this falls back to the plugin's `plugin_link` value, if specified.
-* `doc_link` - The URL to the documentation of your theme.
-If unspecified, this falls back to the plugin's `doc_link` value, if specified.
-* `description` - A short description of your theme.
-If unspecified, this falls back to the plugin's `description` value, if specified.
-* `version` - The version number of your theme.
-If unspecified, this falls back to the plugin's `version` value, if specified.
-* `paypal_email` - A valid email address that users can donate through PayPal to you.
-  If unspecified, this falls back to the root key `paypal_email` value.

-Notice that each value has a fallback value that is defined by your plugin.
-The real benefit of this is that you can have multiple template sets in your theme.
-Each template set may have its own `version` and `description`, but may fall back to the plugin-level `doc_link` for both themes, for example.
-See their use in the example below.

-Additionally, the Theme Chooser will display images to help the user select a theme.

-* `thumbnail` - a thumbnail image of your theme, measuring 175 x 140 pixels.
-This image is displayed in the Theme Chooser selection grid.
-A plain image will be displayed if none is supplied.
-* `preview` - a larger thumbnail image of your theme, measuring 300 x 240 pixels.
-  This image is displayed in the "details" of the Theme Chooser.
-A plain image will be displayed if none is supplied.
-* Any option marked with the `required: 1` key:value pair will be displayed after the user has selected a theme.

 The `static_version` root-level element will trigger Config Assistant to copy files to the `mt-static/support/plugins/[plugin key]/` folder, and the `skip\_static` root-level element will let you specify files _not_ to copy.